What's Your Money Mojo Type?

 But it often comes at a cost.

-Your pleasure to please, can get you in serious trouble that only you can get yourself out of.
+You've got expensive tastes and can easily 'forget' about your limits (what are those?) might be.
+Your pleasure to please can get you in serious trouble that only you can get yourself out of.

-The bottom line is you are responsible and have a serious eye on YOUR bottom line.
 There isn't room to wiggle and you will be efficient and save whatever isn't absolutely necessary.

 Of course, this means you may be painfully responsible at times and overly cautious.
 You may leave your loved ones feeling a little less than loved because they come second to the lights being turned off in every room or the thermostat setting, or even keeping fifty dollars in savings rather than spending on an activity that would bring them great joy and experiences.